learn-co-curriculum/phase-1-html-forms-lab/README.md

 Right now, we are only focused on building out the front end side of this form.
-When a form is submitted, it is up to the _backend_ of a website to decide how to handle and store form data when submitted.
-Now you've got everything you need to keep in contact with current clients, and connect with new ones!
+When a form is submitted, it is up to the _backend_ of a website to decide how to handle and store form data.

+Once you implement your form, you will have everything you need to keep in contact with current clients and connect with new ones!

 <p class='util--hide'>View <a href='https://learn.co/lessons/html-map-contact-form-code-along'>HTML Map Contact Form Code-along</a> on Learn.co and start learning to code for free.</p>